When it Comes to Summer Lawn Care, Timing is Everything.

 A problem that makes the entire situation worse, is that lawn care companies are still going out and applying strong fertilizers.
 This literally burns your lawn.
 If your lawn has irrigation, that’s fine.
 But if you don’t, keep an eye on your lawn care company and make sure they’re not using harsh fertilizers.
 Put a “hold” on your lawn care until rain returns.

 We know it’s frustrating to see your summer lawn turn brown.
 But you’ll do more harm than good if you fertilize now.
 Look around and you will see extremely brown lawns—this is not what homeowners want for the money they are spending for the service.
+Contact us for a custom plan for your lawn.

 What About the Lawn Grubs?